anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

 To run an _Anovos_ workflow, the dataset needs to be stored on an Azure Blob Storage container.

-You can either use the UI by clicking upload button or the CLI to copy files from your local machine to an Azure Blob Storage container
+You can either use the UI by clicking upload button or the CLI to copy files from your local machine to an Azure Blob Storage container.
 For detailed instructions, see the respective subsections below.

 In this tutorial, we will use "income dataset" and an accompanying pre-defined workflow.